 The test procedure for non-sealed and sealed tank systems shall be followed according to the flow chart described in Figure A1/4.

-The sealed fuel tank systems shall be tested with 2 options.
+The sealed fuel tank systems shall be tested with one of 2 options.
 One option is to test the vehicle with one continuous procedure.
 Another option, called the stand-alone procedure, is to test the vehicle with two separate procedures which will allow repeating the dynamometer test and the diurnal tests without repeating the tank depressurisation puff loss overflow test and the depressurisation puff loss measurement.

 Figure A1/4

-Test procedure flow charts
+Test procedure flow charts D

 6.5.
 Continuous test procedure for non-sealed fuel tank systems